santosh653/python-darkslide/README.rst

                         available: no (no line numbers); inline (inside <pre>
                         tag); table (lines numbers in another cell, copy-paste friendly).
+  -m LEVEL, --max-toc-level=LEVEL
+                        Limits the TOC level generation to a specific level.
+  -M, --mod=MOD
+                        Specify a theme modifier by name.
+Available: wide16x9.
   -o, --direct-output   Prints the generated HTML code to stdout.
   -P, --no-presenter-notes
                         Don't include presenter notes in the output.